mpflynnx/terraform-beginner-bootcamp-2023/README.md

 # <p align=center> Terraform Beginner Bootcamp 2023

-## The Terraform Beginner Bootcamp[<sup>[1]</sup>](#external-references) is a 2-week bootcamp that teaches the fundamentals of Terraform utilizing AWS services centred around a cloud project.
+## The [Terraform Beginner Bootcamp](https://terraform.cloudprojectbootcamp.com/) is a 2-week bootcamp that teaches the fundamentals of Terraform utilizing AWS services centred around a cloud project.
 This bootcamp strongly focuses on hands-on experience.

 # <p align=center> Cloud Project: TerraTowns

-## TerraTowns is a community website where bootcamp participants (terraformers) launch their own Terra House (a user-created website) and connect their house to other Terraformers.
+## [TerraTowns](https://terratowns.cloud/) is a community website where bootcamp participants (terraformers) launch their own Terra House (a user-created website) and connect their house to other Terraformers.
 Similar to GeoCities circa 2001.

 <p align="center">
   <img src="assets/week2.PNG"/>